Motocross in miniature

 In the interests of expediency, I left the rear shock absorbers in their later farther forward location, which presumably is a genetic marker of the motorcycle’s evolution to the now ubiquitous ‘monoshock’ configuration.

 Some things were not right and had to be reshaped with a knife and/or saw, including the seat, which in the kit’s standard configuration rests too high on the frame.
 The fuel tank decals (transfers) supplied are for a later version.
 Possibly they model the production bike, which – according to those who know – was nothing like the works bikes.
 Therefore, I hand-painted the logos on the fuel tank, starting with white as in the photo.
-After taking this photo, I painted over the number plates in a bluer shade of green and applied the number decals visible in the other photos (3 in white) supplied with the Tamiya Honda.
+After taking the preceding photo, I painted over the number plates in a bluer shade of green and applied the number decals visible in the other photos (3 in white) supplied with the Tamiya Honda.

 For attaching the control cables to the plastic, I found that Bostik works better than either polystyrene cement or superglue.